 Muscular imbalance and damage in deep tissues can be detected and treated, minimising the risk of injury or further damage.

-Recipients can learn how to monitor their own condition and adjust their training accordingly.
+You can learn how to monitor your own condition and adjust your training accordingly

 It can be applied pre-event to stimulate circulation, calm nervous tension and help prepare the dancer for optimal performance.

 It can be applied post-event to remove waste products/toxins, speed up recovery time and de-stress after a performance.